nathanL534/rag_system/README.md

+# ExtraContext - Enterprise RAG System

 This repository is dedicated to explaining my RAG system.

 # PLEASE NOTE THE BACKEND HOSTED ON A LOCAL SERVER, THE FRONTEND IS HOSTED ON VERCEL

 ## I DID THIS SO NO MATTER WHAT THE LINK WILL NOT BE BROKEN AND U CAN AT LEAST VISIT THE FRONTEND PAGE IF YOU GET AN ERROR LOGGING IN ITS MOST LIKELY BECAUSE THE BACKEND IS DOWN OR IM WORKING ON IT

-YOU CAN VISIT THE SITE HERE:  [EXTRACONTEXT](https://extracontext.vercel.app)
+YOU CAN VISIT THE SITE HERE:  [EXTRACONTEXT](https://www.extracontext.dev)